 In other words, it is important to understand that President Obama is not acting outside of his authority because the Constitution of the United States gives the President the implied power to run the federal government.
 However, if the President does act outside of his authority then there are steps that can be taken by Congress and the Court systems to revoke or modify one of the actions that President Obama has issued.

 There have been forty-four Presidents of the United States.
-The current President is Barack Obama and the claims that have been made that he is acting as a dictator is not founded.
+The current President is Barack Obama and the claims that have been made that he is acting as a dictator are not founded.
 One just has to take a close look at the Constitution of the United States to see that he is acting within his implied powers that are given to him from this important document.

 References